KeTIme/laomotaba/README.md

 - After doing anything meaningful, document everything in both notebooks. it is crucial to have good markdown cells on project.ipynb to get a good grade

 ## current progress:
-  -able to download data through q query
+  - able to download data through q query

-  -select pairs by correlation
+  - select pairs by correlation

-  -cointegration test to further sift through pairs
+  - cointegration test to further sift through pairs

-  -rudimentary pair strategy back testing
+  - rudimentary pair strategy back testing

 ## TODO: